andyduke/fluid_box/package/README.md

 ![](https://github.com/andyduke/fluid_box/blob/master/screenshots/demo2.gif)

-In this example, two widgets will be lined up horizontally and the second widget will take up twice as much space as the first if the width of the parent is equal to or greater than the sum of the minimum widths of the children (650px).
+In this example, two widgets will be lined up horizontally and the second widget will take up twice as much space as the first if the width of the parent is equal to or greater than the sum of the children minimum widths (650px).
 If the parent's width is less than 650px, then the second widget will be moved to a new line and each of them will occupy the entire width of the parent.

 ```dart
 Fluid(